The Health & Safety at Work Act 1974 is a piece of law you cannot ignore.

 Under the HSWA inspectors are given extensive investigative powers and can:

 - serve enforcement notices in the form of prohibition and improvement notices

-- bring prosecutions for Health & Safety offences
+- bring prosecutions for Health & Safety Offences

 Health & Safety law is partly enforced through inspector notices but in more serious cases by criminal prosecution.
 With a Health & Safety consultant on your side, you can reduce the risk of fines and prosecution.

 Part 1 of the HSWA regulates workplace health, safety and welfare.
-It aims to protect people from risk of injury or ill health by:
+It aims to protect people from the risk of injury or ill health by: